Abigail M. Hatcher, PhD

 Practice Activities

-In South Africa, Hatcher helped add violence prevention to maternal health policy (PDF) and co-wrote a presidential declaration (PDF) that altered legislation (PDF).
+In South Africa, Hatcher helped add violence prevention to maternal health policy (PDF) and co-wrote a presidential declaration (PDF) led to new national legislation around the health sector’s role in responding to violence.
+(PDF).

-Hatcher’s work has informed curriculum adoption by the World Health Organization (WHO), WHO guidance on maternal mental health, and UN Women guidance on innovation in violence prevention.
+Hatcher has contributed to WHO guidance on maternal mental health, and UN Women guidance on innovation in violence prevention.

 Key Publications